 - Click Next.

 - Veeam PN uses a self-signed SSL certificate to ensure secure data communication in the VPN.
-Specify parameters for the self-signed certificate: your company details, certificate lifetime (validity) and certificate key length (dhBits).
+Specify the certificate key length.

 - Click Next.